 The titles and the structure you will be giving to your CX team will of course depend on the size of it, and ultimately on the size of your organization.

 Compared to a large organization, a startup’s customer experience department may be smaller and less formal.
-Structures may be more flat and cross-functional, with employees wearing multiple hats and some of them also dedicating only half of their time to customer experience initiatives.
+Structures may be flatter and cross-functional, with employees wearing multiple hats and some of them also dedicating only half of their time to customer experience initiatives.

 Here’s an example of how a startup’s customer experience department might be structured.